-NCCN in conjunction with NGO partners – Child Cancer Foundation, CanTeen and Leukaemia and Blood Cancer New Zealand – is developing a proposal to assess the feasibility and efficacy of a national network of private service providers selected and trained to deliver counselling services to children and young people with cancer and their whānau.
+NCCN in conjunction with NGO partners – Child Cancer Foundation, CanTeen and Leukaemia and Blood Cancer New Zealand – developed a proposal in 2016/17 to assess the feasibility and efficacy of a national network of private service providers selected and trained to deliver counselling services to children and young people with cancer and their whānau.

 The proposal was developed in response to concerns regarding:

 - Lack of clear referral pathways and information to assist ready access to formal counselling services outside the DHB environment

 - Inconsistent knowledge regarding available funding mechanisms to support access to formal counselling services

 - Geographical gaps in availability of suitable counselling providers

 - Lack of criteria or guidelines to assist referrers to identify appropriate service providers